Code-Institute-Submissions/Vesss-ves-weather-app/README.md

 - Users may register, login, logout, buy T-shirts (or a jacket), or make a donation
 - Users get informed that they are in their personal profile at the top left corner of the dashboard.
 ![Profile screenshot](https://i.ibb.co/k84nwYQ/menu.png)
-- The user has the option to submit a $5 donation via the donation button.

 ## Design